jaredpalmer/formik/website/versioned_docs/version-2.1.4/api/formik.md

 };
 ```

-- Asynchronous and return a Promise that's resolves to an object containing `errors`
+- Asynchronous and return a Promise that resolves to an object containing `errors`

 ```js
 // Async Validation